-The three-year DesignMyFuture project started in November 2019 and is jointly led by Dr Marc Fabri from the School of Art and Dr Mhairi Beaton from the Carnegie School of Education, both from Leeds Beckett University.
+The 3.5-year DesignMyFuture project started in 2019 and is jointly led by Dr Marc Fabri from Leeds School of Art and Professor Mhairi Beaton from Carnegie School of Education, both at Leeds Beckett University.
 The aim of the project is to reduce early school leaving, promote positive decision making and prevent young people from entering the job market with insufficient skills.
+DesignMyFuture will conclude at the end of December 2022.

-DesignMyFuture will focus on young people’s identity development: The project will develop a game that allows young people to learn about skills that are useful in different areas of life, education or work.
-Young people will identify the skills they already possess and be encouraged to think about how to attain new skills.
-The game will allow them to explore their possible future in a safe, playful and engaging way.
-Teachers will be involved in supporting the young people, benefiting from training modules which are also developed as part of the project.
+DesignMyFuture focuses on young people’s identity development: The project team is developing a game that allows young people to learn about skills that are useful in different areas of life, education or work.
+Young people can identify the skills they already possess and be encouraged to think about how to attain new skills.
+The game allows them to explore their possible future in a safe, playful and engaging way.
+Another project output is a guide for parents, sharing good practice and examples of how to support and guide young people during this important stage of their life.
+Last not least, DesignMyFuture creates guides and training materials teachers involved in supporting the young people.

 What’s the impact?